c6o/docs/versioned_docs/version-1.9.0/guides/collaboration.md

 #### Using the CLI

-You can use CodeZero CLI's `context request` command to save your public key to file or copy it to your clipboard.
+You can use Codezero CLI's `context request` command to save your public key to file or copy it to your clipboard.
 See the [command reference](/references/command-line?id=request) for more details.

 ### Generating and Sharing an Encrypted Context